-At Heffernan Law, we serve clients with a wide variety of family law needs.
+At Heffernan Law, we serve clients throughout Cook County and the southwest Chicago suburbs with a wide variety of family law needs.
 Because of that experience, we are able to devise prenuptial agreements designed to solve multiple issues that may come up, including:

 - Keeping one spouse’s family property in their family, even if they pass away

 - Designating support for any children from previous relationships